-Physical breaks have been provided between townhouses to reduce the visual bulk and appearance of the dwellings at the rear of each lot (refer to Figure 35).
+While the dwellings are attached at ground floor, this is not perceptible from adjoining land.
+Physical breaks have been provided between the first floor of the townhouses to avoid the presentation of a continuous built form.
+This will minimise any visual bulk and the appearance of the dwellings at the rear of each lot (refer to Figure 35).
 Furthermore, the provision of large setbacks will enable planting of canopy trees along the northern boundary.